We give clients what they need. Not what's scalable or us to sell.

 If you've made it this far, entertain me for a moment as I walk you through the very simple math.

-For a moment, let's assume you're selling a B2B Consulting package and your ideal target audience is:
+For a moment, let's assume you're selling a B2B Consulting package for $25,000 and your ideal target audience is:

 C-Level Decision Makers